ewjoachim/poireau/README.md

 Requirements
 ------------

-Except those listed in requirements.txt, the requirements for this project are :
+Except those listed in requirements.txt, the non-python requirements for this project are :

  - Lilypond (lilypond and musicxml2ly executables)